Vedant4102004/Vedant4102004/README.md

 ---

 <p align="center">
-  <b>🚀 “Building intelligent systems that create real-world impact.”</b>
+  <b>🚀 Building AI systems that solve real-world problems and exploring the future of GenAI</b>
 </p>